everware/everware/CONTRIBUTING.md

 To report a bug, open an issue on our [issue tracker][issues].

+Contributors to the project are required to follow the [code of conduct](CONDUCT.md).

 By contributing, you are agreeing that we may redistribute your work under [these licenses][license].